 This concept can be better understood for Westerners through the idea of love languages, where in this case, the Japanese are quicker to perform acts of service or exchange gifts before rushing towards words of affirmation.
 It culturally makes more sense to depict something as abstract as love through actions.

-According to a survey conducted by Japanese dating site Sugoren, there are several reasons cited by Japanese men as to why they may not be as quick to verbally express their romantic affections as their female counterparts.
+According to a survey conducted by a Japanese dating site, there are several reasons cited by Japanese men as to why they may not be as quick to verbally express their romantic affections as their female counterparts.

 Some men have stated that they regard the term to be something that shouldn’t be used recklessly and they restrain themselves to maintain its formality.
 Others say they’re simply too shy or that they find suki da more natural and sufficient enough to express their feelings.

-Now you know what to say next time you’d like to express your love in Japanese.
+Now you have the perfect idea of what to say next time you’d like to express your love in Japanese, but knowing that is never enough.
+Learn how to say Good morning and Good night to your partner in Japanese as well or learn how to describe their look to show your love since saying I love you seems too direct in a way.
 Like with any language, it takes practice and allowing yourself room to grow and improve.
 Remember to take into account any social conventions that better explain certain rules that may seem unclear at first.
 Learn to speak Japanese like a native speaker with AmazingTalker.